christineymshen/sta-663-FinalProj-VAE/README.md

 `from VAE import VAE`.

-Refer to examples in author GitHub repository for how to use the package.
+Refer to examples in authors' GitHub repositories for how to use the package.

 https://github.com/christineymshen/sta-663-FinalProj-VAE, or
 https://github.com/RV29/VAE